 Unearthed in 1974, the Terracotta Army is a must-see attraction for every first-time visitor to China.
 Over 7000 terracotta soldiers, 100 chariots and 100 war horses are on display in the three exhibition pits in the Terracotta Army Museum.
 It enjoys a reputation for being the “Eighth Wonder of the World”.
 After that, you can take a look at a Cave dwelling which is an ancient form of habitation on the loess plateau in northwest China.
 Try Xi'an pasta for lunch.

-Your next destination, the Big Wild Goose Pagoda, was built in 652.
-The scriptures, relics of Buddha and carvings on the pagoda are witness to how Buddhism was spread to China from India.
-And then you will take a stroll in the Muslim Quarter, where you can find over 300 types of Islamic snacks and 500 types of local handcrafts.
+Your next destination, the Small Wild Goose Pagoda.
+It is the same architecture style with the Big Wild Goose Pagoda, but much quieter with less tourists.
+It is a typical work of the square Miyan style brick pagoda in early China and is Buddhist architectural art heritage of the Tang Dynasty.
+You can learn how Buddhism was introduced into the Central Plains and integrated into the Han culture.
+And then you will have a chance to watch a Shadow Puppets Show, which is a kind of folk drama.
+It tells stories in silhouettes of characters made of animal skins or cardboard.
+Finally you will take a stroll in the Muslim Quarter, where you can find over 300 types of Islamic snacks and 500 types of local handcrafts.
 We will be grateful if you respect the Islamic customs in the area.

 1. The music fountain at the north square of Big Wild Goose Pagoda is free to the public.
 You can stroll around it after dinner to experience local life.